4 Ways to Make Your Landing Page Experience More Relevant

 1. Keep your message clear and consistent with your ad and landing page

 Although this seems like an obvious tip, you’d be surprised how many ads don’t advertise the same thing as their landing page.
-When you run an AdWords campaign, make sure your promotion remains the same throughout your entire advertising process.
+When you run a Google Ads (AdWords) campaign, make sure your promotion remains the same throughout your entire advertising process.
 This is referred to as message matching.

 If your PPC ad is promoting a free trial, your landing page should also feature a free trial.
 If your PPC ad highlights a new white paper, the landing page should also focus on that white paper.
 The language in the ad should also be similar.
 This kind of message matching consistency helps reinforce a positive landing page experience, a variable Google uses for your Quality Score.